Skip to content

 Last updated

-Our methodology is built around the user's decision, not the product category.
-A good recommendation should explain who the gear is for, who should avoid it, what tradeoffs matter, and what cheaper or simpler alternative may be enough.
+Our methodology is built around the reader's decision, not the product category.
+A good recommendation should make it clear who the gear is for, who should avoid it, what trade-offs matter, and what cheaper or simpler alternative may be enough.

 How we choose topics

 We start with keyword and SERP research, then filter for practical usefulness.
 A page must fit the site's vehicle-camping mission and help a real camper make a decision.
-If a keyword has weak data or overlaps another page, it becomes a section inside a stronger hub instead of a thin standalone article.
+If a keyword has weak data or significantly overlaps an existing page, it becomes a section inside a stronger hub or guide instead of a thin standalone article.

-Review and roundup pages require test days, failure notes, and original images in frontmatter.
+Review and roundup pages that present themselves as first-hand testing require documented test days, failure notes, and original images.
 That means a product guide cannot silently ship as a fake hands-on review.
-If we have not tested a product, we say so and avoid claims that imply first-hand experience.
+If we have not used a product, we say so on the page and avoid claims that imply ownership or testing.
+A first-hand sticker - when a future review carries one - will reference the specific dates, vehicles, and conditions the testing ran on, and it will only appear after a minimum of three trip-nights with the product.

 Evaluation criteria